vafagh/PowerPinger/README.md

 - 🛡️ **Network analysis**: Understand what servers are reachable
 - 📊 **Detailed reports**: Get CSV files with all connectivity information

-##  What, When, and Who

-### 🤔 **What Does This Tool Do?**
-PowerPinger helps you **find accessible servers and internet services** when your normal internet access is restricted or limited.
-It scans IP addresses to discover which ones you can still reach and what services are available.

-**What You Get:**
-- 📋 **List of accessible IPs**: Discover servers you can connect to
-- � **Service detection**: Find which ports/services work on each IP
-- 🛡️ **Network analysis**: Understand what network limitations exist
-- 📊 **Detailed reports**: Get CSV files with all connectivity information

 ### ⏰ **When Should You Use This?**
 Perfect for situations where your internet access is heavily restricted: